-You must have come across the term CGPA quite a few times in your life and you must have also wondered about what it means and how it is calculated.
-Most engineering colleges nowadays follow the credit system as it is a global system of evaluating results and scores.
-The CGPA system is also an effective way of evaluating scores as it helps one in understanding where they stand when compared to their peers.
-Most colleges now engage in the credit system and most universities also demand that students produce their CGPA during the admission process.
-If you are someone who has been curious about how to calculate CGPA in engineering or are trying to understand how to go about it for your applications, here is a guide on how to calculate CGPA in engineering.
+You must have come across the term CGPA quite a few times in your life and must have wondered what it means.
+Most engineering colleges nowadays follow this credit system as it is a globally recognized evaluation system as it helps an individual to understand where they stand in comparison to their peers.
+Most colleges now engage in the credit system and demand that students produce their cumulative averages during the admission process.
+If you are someone who wants to enroll in one of the engineering branches but are curious about what CGPA is then here is a guide on how to calculate CGPA in engineering!

 There are numerous advantages of calculating CGPA and that is why you should be well versed with how to calculate CGPA in engineering.
-As someone who is interested in pursuing engineering or even as someone who is already pursuing an engineering degree, knowing how to calculate your CGPA can help you a lot with your applications for further studies.
 Here are a few of the advantages of having the CGPA system of grading and evaluating your results:

-- One of the major advantages of the CGPA system is the fact that since grades are awarded to students it will help them in analyzing their strengths and weaknesses.
+- Since grades are awarded to students, it will help them in analyzing their strengths and weaknesses.

 - Having a certain marks bracket for grades also ensures that students are not discouraged and feel motivated when they fall in a good bracket.
 This will help them in putting in more effort.

 - This system also ensures that students don’t feel the pressure to score certain marks, such a competition tends to shift the focus on marks rather than learning.

 - It also helps the universities in accurately analyzing where one stands in comparison to the other applicants.